 Once we have diagnosed the tree/plant, and determined the treatment threshold has been met, we need to determine the application method.
-A number of variables determine what methods we can use.
+A number of variables determine what tree care methods we can use in Lincoln, NE.
 These include but are not limited to: type of pest/stressor, severity of infection, environmental considerations, weather, and the time of year in reference to pest's life cycle.
 Simply put, we want to use the most effective product in the most efficient way to reduce cost and environmental impact.
 Here is a brief list of common application options:

 Spray application to the foliage, generally used to treat or prevent insects and disease directly affecting the leaves.
 We can spray trees up to 75' tall under the right conditions.
 While these applications are effective, care needs to be taken not to apply in windy conditions.
 This can be difficult in Nebraska, and sometimes other methods are needed to ensure treatment windows are met.

 This involves injecting concentrated doses of systemic pesticides directly into the vascular system.
 While there is some vascular wounding (generally less than 1% of vascular function) it is one of the best methods to apply products to large trees or in high traffic areas.
 In addition, we can ensure that 100% of the product is utilized.
 This reduces potential for environmental impact and increases the effectiveness of the treatment.
 Some formulas will actually last up to 3 years, further reducing the impact on the vascular system.

 These treatments are similar to trunk injections in that they are injected into the root flares, directly into the vascular system.
 The difference being these are combined with relatively large amounts of water to aid even distribution.
 This is sometimes needed with certain fungicide or nutrient formulas to dilute the solution where it can be uniformly dispersed throughout the tree.
 This allows for higher doses and extended residuals.